Children's disability services are for children and young people up to 18 years.

 Your child's needs may be met at your local health centre.
 For example, if they have a speech delay your local speech and language therapist can often deliver the help you need.

 However, in some cases you may need a children's disability team who work closely together.

 This team will include health and social care professionals, experienced in delivering services for children with disabilities.
 This is generally called a children's disability team.
 Each team member offers expertise in a particular aspect of child development.

 Who you see, and how often you see them, will depend on your child's individual needs.
 The team will discuss this with you.

-Some examples of services that the children's disability team may offer include:
+Some examples of services that the children's disability team may offer:

-Your child may not need all of these services.
+Your child may not need all of these supports and services.

 Talk to your GP or public health nurse.
 They can refer you for the service your child needs.